 Meet the Author

-Author and poet Kathryn Carole Ellison’s six beautiful books of poetry are a result of a lifetime of writing—first as a journalist.
+Author and poet Kathryn Carole Ellison’s seven beautiful books of poetry are a result of a lifetime of writing—first as a journalist.
 Then, because she had some life lessons to share with her children, she chose poetry as a means of communicating.